Education & Training

 Hydrogen makes an excellent fuel and is now set to play crucial role helping us to tackle the climate crisis and wean-off global's greenhouse gas emission.
 The Hydrogen Utilisation topic covers topic on utilisation of pure hydrogen, as well as hydrogen in the form of alternate chemicals.
 Audience will also hear about Power-to-X. In this topic, we also compiled a series of case study covering use case of Hydrogen:

-Case study 1 - Hydrogen Gas Blending (with Daniel Krosch, GPA Engineering)
+Case study 1 - Lesson learned from Hydrogen Gas Blending Project (with Daniel Krosch, GPA Engineering)

 Case study 2 - Ammonia as Hydrogen Carrier (with Dr Alex Trajkov, H2Utility)